Maths and Physics tuition at your own pace.

 How much do you charge for your tutoring services?

-My charge for face-to-face or Skype tuition is £40 per taught hour
+My charge for Facetime or Skype tuition is £40 per taught hour

-I am pleased to say that I am now offering tuition via Skype or Facetime using an shared interactive whiteboard - please contact me for further details
+I am pleased to say that I am now offering tuition using a shared interactive whiteboard - please contact me for further details

 ...but I know someone who will tutor for less!